StabbyCutyou/rapp/README.md

 ### Ethos

 Rapp is not a framework for running an app.
 In the future, there may be additional helpers to configure very common components in the ruby community, but the overall goal is to hand you a working application with a few common niceties, then get out of your way.
-Once you've generated the Rapp, the project is yours to do with as you see fit - the gem itself is not a dependency of the app you create.
+Once you've generated the Rapp project, ir is yours to do with as you see fit - the gem itself is not a dependency of the app you create.

 Rapps are shells to house your app, in a familiar layout, to prevent you from having to write the same boring boilerplate time and time again.